 To provide incentives to our management and directors following the completion of this offering to continue to grow our business, the board of directors of our general partner intends to adopt a long-term incentive plan, or the LTIP, for employees, officers, consultants and directors of our general partner and any of its affiliates, including Diamondback, who perform services for us.
 Our general partner intends to implement the LTIP prior to the completion of this offering to provide maximum flexibility with respect to the design of compensatory arrangements for individuals providing services to us; however, at this time, neither we nor our general partner has made any decisions regarding any specific grants under the LTIP in conjunction with this offering or in the near term, other than grants in connection with the appointment of non-employee directors.
-At the closing of this offering, we intend to grant awards of an aggregate of phantom units under the LTIP, including an aggregate of phantom units to our executive officers, assuming an offering price at the mid-point of the price range set forth on the cover page of this prospectus.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per common unit would decrease (increase) the aggregate number of phantom units granted to our executive officers and other employees to ().
+At the closing of this offering, we intend to grant awards of an aggregate of 2,231,430 phantom units under the LTIP, including an aggregate of 1,337,143 phantom units to our executive officers.